 Given that much of your identity was likely wrapped up in the relationship that you are now getting out of, there is little doubt as to why you are going through this sort of emotional evolution.
 Losing your life partner (for reasons you may not have any control over) can be similar to losing a family member.
 For years and years, you were that person’s spouse, and now you find yourself looking at him or her as a stranger and being referred to in unflattering and unfamiliar ways by that person as well.

-Life decisions will need to be made by you, but it is not essential that you make them all quickly.
-In fact, I would probably recommend that you take some time to plan with your attorney on what you should do as far as strategies for your case and options for your life after the case is over with.
+Life decisions will need to be made by you, but you don't have to make them all quickly.
+I would probably recommend that you take some time to plan with your attorney on what you should do as far as strategies for your case and options for your life after the case is over.
 Many people (understandably) invest so much time and energy into their family law case that they do not take the time necessary to figure out what their post-divorce life is going to look like.
-Ask your attorney what he or she has seen other people do as far an approach to post-divorce life.
+Ask your attorney what he or she has seen other people do as far as an approach to post-divorce life.